cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * Higher quality translations.
 They measure this in terms of percentage increases in translator productivity.
 However, given the [enormous](https://mse238blog.stanford.edu/2017/08/jchoi8/machine-learning-transforms-google-translate-overnight/) [advances](https://kottke.org/16/12/ai-hemingways-the-snows-of-kilimanjaro) in perceived translation quality by systems such as Google Translate, I wonder whether there might still be room for improvement?
 After all, "Whether the leopard had what the demand at that altitude, there is no that nobody explained." was made by a rule-based system.
 * No need for training corpora.
 This is a good point, as the need for training data is one of the biggest problems with NMT.
 * Ease of adaptation to related languages.
 Tweaking rules for related dialects is apparently quite easy.
 In contrast, they say that "the statistics produced by a statistical system can't be modified for a related language; each new language requires its own training corpora.".
 I wonder whether that's still true with modern transfer learning techniques?
 * "Rule based systems give linguists a very good starting point for a publishable grammar".
 This is an interesting point I had not considered.
 However, I wonder whether it wouldn't be possible to back that sort of information out of a good enough trained model somehow?
+(NOTE: potentially yes, according to ["Finding Universal Grammatical Relations in Multilingual BERT"](https://arxiv.org/abs/2005.04511))

 There are many other interesting facts in this QA, providing a lot of food for thought on the practical realities of translation.